slowmonkey/slowmonkey.github.io/_posts/2021-01-11-guiding-principles-test-setups.md

 # Arguments for using test setups
 - It reduces a large code file especially if the test sets up large data variables.
-- You can add a test tear down for each test setup easily.
+- Similar to the test setup tear down code can be added only once and re-used.

 # Arguments for **NOT** using test setups
 - Keeps tests isolated.